Bjoux2/DeepMirTar_SdA/README.md

 # DeepMirTar
 Stack denoising autoencoder (SdA) code of "Deep learning based functional site-level and UTR-level human miRNA target prediction".
-The code was rewrited from www.deeplearning.net
+The code was rewritten from www.deeplearning.net

 The usage of the SdA is similar to sklean: